Salvador T. Roig: Early years

 Roig was born in Yauco, Puerto Rico, to Juan Roig and Angela Marrietti on November 9, 1907.
 Roig completed his high school education in the UPR's high school.
 On November 26, 1926, Roig enlisted to the Puerto Rico National Guard.
-Afterwards, he began his superior education at the Agriculture and Mechanical Arts in Mayagüez, where he joined the ROTC.
+Afterwards, he began his superior education at the Agriculture and Mechanical Arts in Mayagüez, where he joined the Army ROTC.
 During this time, Roig also served in Company I of the 295th Infantry Regiment and Company G of the 296th Infantry Regiment, becoming the ranks of second lieutenant and first lieutenant.
 In 1931, Roig completed his degree in Agricultural Sciences.
 In June 1936, Roig was promoted to the rank of captain.
 In 1938, he was selected to attend training at Fort Benning, from where he graduated.
-He also graduated from the FBI's Training Academy in Washington.
+He also graduated from the FBI Training Academy in Washington.
 Roig married Aida Mejía, with whom he had three children, Salvador II, Angel and Yan.